 Active Voice: An explanation of the difference between active and passive voice.
 How to identify active voice in your writing and you will be given prompts to create a piece filled with action.
 Group participation encouraged.

-Never Forget to Edit: A hands on interactive workshop where students create a story and edit it in a group environment.
+Never Forget to Edit: A hands on interactive workshop where students create a story together and then edit it in a group environment.
+This workshop is ideal for younger writers.

-Creating Conflict: A workshop designed to put conflict in your stories or scenes and make your writing jump off the page.
+Creating Conflict: All stories are conflict driven.
+This workshop is designed to keep your readers turning pages by putting conflict in your stories and make your writing jump off the page.
 Writing prompt and group participation encouraged.

 Here’s what a few teachers, students, and group leaders are saying: